JoelSchaust/Minimum-Napari-DICOM-setup/README.md

 napari
 ```

 - If an empty Napari window appears then you are ready to go

+error on macos (requires pyqt5?)